EpiicPenguin/DCSWaypointEditor/README.md

 ## Installation

 1. Download and install [Google Tesseract](https://github.com/UB-Mannheim/tesseract/wiki)
-2. (optinal but recomended for fast cordinate capture and capture from f11 view) Dowload and install ["The Way"](https://github.com/aronCiucu/DCSTheWay)
+2. (optinal) but very recomended for faster cordinate capture and capture from f11 view: Dowload and install ["The Way"](https://github.com/aronCiucu/DCSTheWay)
 3. Unzip the contents of the DCS-Waypoint-Editor ZIP to a folder
 4. Run `dcs_wp_editor.exe` and perform the first time setup.